 Are you convinced in your own mind that you are one with the Lord?
 Or are you still troubled by the fear-mongers and insecurity preachers?

 In context, some of the Corinthians had been a bit snarky.
 “Is Paul even an apostle?
 Who does he think he is?”
 Paul is calling them out.
 “Stop testing me, and test yourselves.
-Be who you are in Christ.
-Stop playing the judgment game.”
+Be who you are in Christ and stop playing the judgment game.”

 Grade-A certified Christian